-So for quality we’d suggest the likes of Play’n GO and Yggdrasil and for sheer amount of game themes and choice we’d go for NetEntertainment or Microgaming.
+So for quality, we’d suggest the likes of Play’n GO and Yggdrasil, and for the sheer amount of game themes and choices, we’d go for NetEntertainment or Microgaming.
 IGT and WMS are firm favourites and lie in between the two groups on quantity and quality.

-These are slots games reserved for those that have the patience and budget to spin long enough for the big wins to hit.
-Not all casino software providers create these types of video slots with many sticking with the lower variance plenty of action type slots that appeal to the masses rather than the big win seekers.
+These are slot games reserved for those with the patience and budget to spin long enough for the big wins to hit.
+Not all casino software providers create these types of video slots, with many sticking with the lower variance plenty of action-type slots that appeal to the masses rather than the big win seekers.

-However there are a few names in the gambling industry that stand out when it comes to providing quality high variance, high limit slots.
-Williams Interactive are ones of those game studios that can create some truly impressive winning games.
+However, there are a few names in the gambling industry that stand out when it comes to providing quality high variance, high limit slots.
+Williams Interactive is one of those game studios that can create some truly impressive winning games.

 Raging Rhino and Amazon Queen are two such slots.
 NextGen with their 300 Shields, Merlin’s Magic Respins and Titan Thunder slots also provide some great gameplay and some hugely thrilling winning combinations.

-Another provider and one that you won’t find at many casinos is that of Leander Gaming with their Little Red and Dolly slots, and then you have Playtech who don’t like to play well with others yet provide jackpot slots and high limit games in various themes with Great Blue being a firm favourite.
+Another provider, and one that you won’t find at many casinos, is Leander Gaming with their Little Red and Dolly slots.
+Then you have Playtech, who don’t like to play well with others yet provide jackpot slots and high-limit games in various themes, with Great Blue being a firm favourite.

-Ahh the big draw of a millions in winnings from a single spin.
-These are the games that much like the lottery feed on your hope of that ultimate grand prize without having to bet big.
+Ahh, the big draw of millions in winnings from a single spin.
+These are the games that, much like the lottery, feed on your hope of that ultimate grand prize without having to bet big.

-Some of the most famous of jackpot slots being Net Entertainment’s Mega Fortune and Microgaming’s Mega Moolah.
+Some of the most famous jackpot slots are Net Entertainment’s Mega Fortune and Microgaming’s Mega Moolah.
 Each of which give you the opportunity to win millions on a single spin of the reels.